danilotat/BifIDaC/README.md

 amplicon sequencing (ITS) protocol" by Milani C. et al., 2014. https://doi.org/10.1111/1574-6941.12410

-Header of sequences is not considered important.
+Header of sequences is not relevant.
 If namefile is changed, adjustment needs to be done into code.
-Every sequence retrieved is written in direction 5' -> 3' Header contains the associated taxonomy.
+Every retrieved sequence was written in direction 5' -> 3' Header contains the associated taxonomy.